Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations

 While we focus on estimating the ATE, our proposed weighting procedure can be readily extended to other causal effect estimation problems as discussed in Section \ref{sec:related_estimation} and supplementary Section \ref{sec:connect_methods_supp}.
+Our proposed extension to distributional balancing weights may be especially promising as these weights do not require strong parametric assumptions on the outcome models.
 Future work includes exploring the theoretical properties of these extensions.
-Our proposed extension to distributional balancing weights may be especially promising as these weights do not require strong parametric assumptions on the outcome models.
-In addition, there is the potential for combining the intuition behind our proposed method and modified treatment policies to obtain estimators with reduced bias and variance that correspond to both a treatment and population of interest.
-While our weighting procedure does perform well when there are positivity violations with higher dimensional covariates (e.g, $p=100$), there is a need for additional methods that address the combined challenges of variable selection (in the context of unmeasured confounding) and positivity violations in $p >> n$ scenarios.
-Further, while the infeasibility of Problem \eqref{eq:db} is a clear indication that our proposed method or minimal weights need to be used to derive weights, it is generally unclear when estimator performance may be impacted by the overlap levels for a given research problem.
+There is also potential for combining the intuition behind our proposed method and modified treatment policies to obtain estimators with reduced bias and variance that correspond to both a treatment and population of interest.
+While our weighting procedure does perform well when there are positivity violations and higher dimensional covariates (e.g, $p=100$), there is a need for additional methods that address the combined challenges of variable selection (in the context of unmeasured confounding) and positivity violations in $p >> n$ scenarios.
+Further, while the infeasibility of Problem \eqref{eq:db} is a clear indication that our proposed method or minimal weights need to be used to derive weights, it is generally unclear when estimator performance may be impacted by overlap levels for a given research problem.
 Thus, future work includes developing measures of overlap that are directly related the impact of overlap on estimator MSE.